 He unhesitatingly follows Twilight down an exceedingly long, dark stairway just because he could no longer hear her answering him and was worried, without any knowledge at all as to what might have happened to her.
 He saves her too, as his arrival snaps Twilight free from the illusory spell that had trapped her.

 The fact that Spike hurries off after Twilight the moment he hears that she intends to search for the Crystal Heart on her own, determined not to be left behind, quite a demonstration of his Undying Loyalty to her as well as a CMoH.
 In doing so he becomes the Spanner in the Works that enables Sombra's defeat.

 In the end he gets a whole stained-glass window to himself!

 The entire two-parter.
 If A Canterlot Wedding wasn't Meghan McCarthy's victory lap, then this episode certainly is.
 If there are any claims that this show will falter without Lauren Faust at the helm, this is the counter evidence. note It should be noted that this episode gave Twilight the ability to self-levitate, something that Lauren Faust had planned from the beginning.
 She may no longer work on the show, but the writers stick to her original vision.

 Twilight again shows herself to be able to replicate complicated spells after seeing performed once.

 Once again Shining Armor and Cadance prove themselves to be quite the Battle Couple even with both their magic suppressed/weakened.Shining Armor launches Cadance into the air so she can save the falling Spike and the Crystal Heart.

-King Sombra gets one for being Dangerously Genre Savvy.
+King Sombra gets another one for being Dangerously Genre Savvy.
 He takes no chances with the Crystal Heart, going to such lengths to keep anyone from finding it that Spike going with Twilight is the only reason he didn't win.
 He even takes into account the possibility that Twilight could teleport out of his trap!